algorithmiaio/dev-center/_pages/algorithm-development/model-guides/scikit.md

 For more information and detailed steps: <a href="{{ site.baseurl }}/algorithm-development/your-first-algo/">creating and publishing your algorithm</a>

 ## Working Demo
-If you would like to check this demo out on the platform you can find it here: <a href="{{ site.baseurl }}/algorithms/stephanie/scikitlearnmodel">Scikit-Learn-demo</a>
+If you would like to check this demo out on the platform you can find it here: <a href=" https://algorithmia.com/algorithms/stephanie/scikitlearnmodel">Scikit-Learn-demo</a>

 That's it for hosting your <a href="http://scikit-learn.org/stable/index.html">scikit-learn</a> model on Algorithmia!